Louvivien/tradingapp/README.md

 Project Management: Jira

 ## Installation
 Make sure you have NodeJS installed.

-Make sure you have NodeJS installed.
+You can check your Node.js version by running the command node -v in your terminal.
+If your version is older than 14.20.1, you will need to update Node.js.

 go to the server folder
 ```sh